bcgov/bcparis-service/README.md

 # bcparis-service

-The bcparis-service is standalone restfull service which process messages using others different systems.
+The bcparis-service is standalone restful service which process messages using others different systems.

 ## Build